-These Guidelines seek to address the major causes of communications system failures such as emergencies, disasters, terrorist or cyber-attacks, loss of infrastructure and network congestion; and in this regards:
+These Guidelines seek to address the major causes of communications system failures such as emergencies, disasters, terrorist or cyber-attacks, loss of infrastructure and Network congestion; and in this regard:

-- (1) To provide for a disaster preparedness and recovery regulatory framework for telecommunications network facility and service providers. - (2) To ensure business continuity and information sharing during and after emergencies or disasters. - (3) To enhance collaboration amongst network facility and service providers to facilitate network resilience and faster restoration of service. - (4) To mandate network facility and service providers to adopt mutual aid agreement. - (5) To enhance consumer education to better prepare for future emergencies. - (6) To supplement the general regulatory framework on emergency and disaster recovery in Nigeria.
+- (1) To provide for a disaster preparedness and recovery regulatory framework for telecommunications Network facilities and service providers. - (2) To ensure business continuity and information sharing during and after emergencies or disasters. - (3) To enhance collaboration amongst Network facilities and service providers to facilitate Network resilience and faster restoration of service. - (4) To mandate Network facilities and service providers to adopt mutual aid agreement. - (5) To enhance consumer education to better prepare for emergencies. - (6) To supplement the general regulatory framework on emergency and disaster recovery in Nigeria.

-PART II

-GENERAL MANDATES ON DISASTER RECOVERY PLAN
+PART II GENERAL MANDATES ON DISASTER RECOVERY PLAN

-3. (1) Every network facility and service provider shall have a disaster recovery plan which shall consist of a strategic plan setting out the vision for utilization of communications systems for emergency purposes and guiding the network facility and service provider on its specific roles and responsibilities.
+3. (1) Every Network facilities and service provider shall have a disaster recovery plan which shall consist of a strategic plan setting out the vision for utilization of communications systems for emergency purposes and guiding the Network facilities and service provider on its specific roles and responsibilities.
 The disaster recovery plan shall be in line with Schedules I & II and Annexure A to these Guidelines and incorporate the following: